Myriad Investor Day 2023 replay is now available. Watch now

 * Refer to the drug label for HRD definition for olaparib monotherapy or combination therapy.

 Detection of deleterious or suspected deleterious BRCA1 and BRCA2 mutations and/or positive Genomic Instability Score in ovarian cancer patients is also associated with enhanced progression-free survival (PFS) from Zejula® (niraparib) maintenance therapy in accordance with the most recently approved therapeutic product labeling.
-This assay is for professional use only and is to be performed only at Myriad Genetic Laboratories, Inc., a single laboratory site located at 320 Wakara Way, Salt Lake City, UT 84108.
+This assay is for professional use only and is to be performed only at Myriad Genetic Laboratories, Inc., a single laboratory site located at 320 Wakara Way, Salt Lake City, Utah 84108.

 LYNPARZA is a registered trademark of the AstraZeneca group of companies.